trealla-prolog/go/README.md

 	// load the interpreter and (optionally) grant access to the current directory pl := trealla.New(trealla.WithPreopen("."))
-	// run a query; cancel context to abort it query := pl.Query(ctx, "member(X, [1, foo(bar), c]).")
+	// run a query; cancel context to abort it ctx := context.Background()
+	query := pl.Query(ctx, "member(X, [1, foo(bar), c]).")

+	// calling Close is not necessary if you iterate through the whole result set
+	// but it doesn't hurt either
+	defer query.Close()

 	// iterate through answers
 	for query.Next(ctx) {
 		answer := query.Current()
 		x := answer.Solution["X"]
 		fmt.Println(x) // 1, trealla.Compound{Functor: "foo", Args: [trealla.Atom("bar")]}, "c"}
 	}

 	// make sure to check the query for errors if err := query.Err(); err != nil {
 		panic(err)
 	}
 }
 ```

+### Documentation

+See **[package trealla's documentation](https://pkg.go.dev/github.com/trealla-prolog/go#section-directories)** for more details and examples.

 ## WASM Binary